soyart/notes/pages/Nix language.md

 			  ```
 			- Evaluates to string `echo Nix > $out`
 		- ### Multiline/indented strings `''...''`
-			- Use double-single quotes to wrap a multiline string
+			- Use double-single quotes to wrap a multiline string:
-			- ```nix
+			  ```nix
 			  ''
 			    one
 			     two